-V.4 Paragraphs 9.58-9.69 of the Law Commission's Report on Enforcement of Family Financial Orders (Law Com No 370) are devoted to giving effect to foreign orders against pensions administered in this jurisdiction.
-The Report recommends (para 9.66) the introduction of a new ground of jurisdiction under the Matrimonial and Family Proceedings Act 1984, namely, that one of the parties has an interest in a pension arrangement situated in this jurisdiction.
+V.4 Paragraphs 9.58 - 9.69 of the Law Commission's Report on Enforcement of Family Financial Orders (Law Com No 370) are devoted to giving effect to foreign orders against pensions administered in this jurisdiction.
+The Report recommends (Paragraph 9.66) the introduction of a new ground of jurisdiction under the Matrimonial and Family Proceedings Act 1984, namely, that one of the parties has an interest in a pension arrangement situated in this jurisdiction.
 In such circumstances, it is proposed that the court's powers under the 1984 Act be limited to making an order against that party's pension.
-It is recognised in the Report that, in contested cases, or where one party only seeks an order here, caution will be required to ensure that the foreign court has not already taken into account the lack of provision from the English pension (for example, by way of offsetting).
-It is to be noted that the additional ground of jurisdiction is by way of amendment to s15(1) of the 1984 Act, inserting a fourth ground.
-It will, therefore,
+It is recognised in the Report that, in contested cases, or where one party only seeks an order here, caution will be required to ensure that the foreign court has not already taken into account the lack of provision from the English pension (e.g. by way of offsetting).
+This proposed amendment is perhaps more desirable now following the loss of the 'forum necessitatis' jurisdictional pathway that existed pre-Brexit, where jurisdiction could be founded via s.15(1A) of the 1984 Act and Article 7 of the EU Maintenance Regulation.

-- only be of relevance in pension sharing cases which do not involve a maintenance obligation, where the wider grounds of jurisdiction currently contained in s15(1A) and the EU Maintenance Regulation may apply, subject to changes brought about by Brexit. - V.5 Where the circumstances are reversed, i.e. the divorce proceedings are in this jurisdiction but the pension is administered abroad, it is not currently possible to make a Pension Sharing Order or Pension Attachment Order against the overseas pension: see Goyal v Goyal [2016] EWFC 50.
-It is recommended that it should be possible to do so, subject to the application of the Hamlin principle (Hamlin v Hamlin [1986] 1 FLR 61, CA) that the overseas pension scheme has confirmed that it is able and willing to implement the order.
+V.5 Where the circumstances are reversed, i.e. the divorce proceedings are in this jurisdiction but the pension is administered abroad, it is not currently possible to make a Pension Sharing Order or Pension Attachment Order against the overseas pension.
+It is recommended that it should be possible to do so, subject to the application of the Hamlin principle that the overseas pension scheme has confirmed that it is able and willing to implement the order.